Blog

 2. Deal-stage overlap – Are open opportunities already confirmed to attend?
 An event with five active deals in the room often outperforms one with a bigger stage but no pipeline overlap.

-3. Regulatory and geographic fit — SFF and FinTech Connect matter far more if your product has APAC or EU exposure; Money20/20 and FinovateFall matter more for US-first go-to-market.
+3. Regulatory and geographic fit – SFF and FinTech Connect matter far more if your product has APAC or EU exposure; Money20/20, Fintech Meetup, and FinovateFall matter more for US-first go-to-market.

-4. Format fit — FinovateFall's demo format suits product-led selling; Money20/20's scale suits partnership and brand plays.
+4. Format fit – Fintech Meetup and FinovateFall favor meetings and demos; Money20/20's scale suits partnership and brand plays.
 Match the format to what actually moves your deals.

 Preparing your team to work the room